 Preteens and Teens

-Preteens should get one dose of the tetanus, diphtheria, and whooping cough (Tdap) vaccine to boost their immunity between the ages of 11 and 12 years.
+Preteens should get one dose of tetanus, diphtheria, and whooping cough (Tdap) vaccine to boost their immunity between the ages of 11 and 12 years.
 Teens who didn’t get Tdap as a preteen should get one dose the next time they visit their healthcare professional.

 If you are pregnant, you should get a Tdap vaccine during the 3rd trimester of every pregnancy to help protect your baby from whooping cough in the first few months of life.

-Adults should get one dose of the tetanus and diphtheria (Td) vaccine every 10 years.
+Adults should get one dose of tetanus and diphtheria (Td) vaccine every 10 years.
 For adults who did not get Tdap as a preteen or teen, they should get one dose of Tdap in place of a Td dose to boost protection against whooping cough.
 However, adults who need protection against whooping cough can get Tdap at any time, regardless of when they last got Td.